Free Shipping on retail orders over $100, use code FREESHIPPING100

 On a floured surface, use a rolling pin to roll one piece of the dough into a rectangle that is about 7” from side to side and about .75-1” thick.
 Brush away any excess flour.
 Starting from a 7” side, roll the dough into a tight spiral.
 Place it in the pan with the seam side down; it should be just long enough to fit.
 Repeat with the second piece of dough.

-Cover loosely and proof at room temperature until roughly doubled in size.
+Cover the loaf pans loosely and proof at room temperature until roughly doubled in size.
+Depending on the temperature of your kitchen this usually takes 90 minutes or longer.
 The dough will fill the pan completely, with the top of the loaf crowning over the rim of the pan.

 Brush the top of the loaves with egg wash.
 Bake at 350 F for 30-45 minutes, until deep brown.
 The internal temperature taken with an instant read thermometer should be at least 185 F.